caramelomartins/website/content/fixed/research.md

 title: "Research"
 ---

 Since I started my Master's degree in Information and Enterprise Systems, I have conducted some research, mostly focused on the intersection of blockchain technology and access control.
-I am particularly interested in information security, access control and privacy.
+I am particularly interested in the topics of information security, access control and privacy.

 ## Publications